TRaSH-Guides/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

 !!! warning

     - You **CAN'T** create hard links for directories :bangbang:
     - You **CAN'T** hardlink across separate file systems, partitions, or mounts :bangbang:
     - Some file systems, such as exFAT, are known not to support hard links and should be avoided (double-check if you are unsure!)

 ---

 ## Usenet

-!!! info "If you are using Usenet, these examples won't work due to making use of instant/atomic moves and not hardlinks.<br><br>Still want to test if it works?<br><br>Test an import of a 4k remux (or any other big file and you should notice it's almost instant) and not a slower and more I/O intensive copy + delete."
+!!! info "If you are using Usenet, these examples won't work due to making use of instant/atomic moves and not hardlinks.<br><br>Still want to test if it works?<br><br>Test an import of a 4k remux, or any other big file, and you should notice it's almost instant and not a slower and more I/O intensive copy + delete."

 ## Method 1: Using ls